-For the Year Ended December 31
+For the Year End ded December 31

-2023 2022
+2024 2023

-Revenue from semi-conductors \$ 2,609,937 \$ 3,354,067
+Revenue from semi-conductors \$ 2,744,466 \$ 2,609,937

 e.
 Geographical information

 The Group operates in two principal geographical areas - Taiwan and China.

 The Group's revenue from continuing operations from external customers by location of operations and information on its non-current assets by location of assets are detailed below.